fernandopalafox/fernandopalafox.github.io/content/growing.md

 You're the average of the five people you spend the most time with.
 So, choose wisely.

+If you're reading this, you live a life of privilege beyond the wildest dreams of billions of people.
+So, honor the parents, teachers, friends, and strangers that sacrificed for you and become the best person you can be.
+If not for you, then do it for the people you love, because they will bear your burden if you don't.
+There is never a perfect time to leave that bad relationship, learn to face your crippling anxiety, or leave that job you hate.
+As C.S.
+Lewis wrote at the height of World War Two:

 > “We are always falling in love or quarreling, looking for jobs or fearing to lose them, getting ill and recovering, following public affairs.
 > If we let ourselves, we shall always be waiting for some distraction or other to end before we can really get down to our work.
 > The only people who achieve much are those who want knowledge so badly that they seek it while the conditions are still unfavorable.
 > Favorable conditions never come.”
-C.S.
-Lewis.

-If you're reading this, you live a life of privilege beyond the wildest dreams of billions of people.
-So, honor the parents, teachers, friends, and strangers that sacrificed for you and become the best person you can be.
-If not for you, then do it for the people you love, because they will bear your burden if you don't.
-There is never a perfect time to leave that bad relationship, learn to face your crippling anxiety, or leave that job you hate.
-Accept responsibility for who you are and then start doing something about it.
+So, accept responsibility for who you are and start doing something about it.
 In some cases, facing this responsibility will be easier than you expected.
 As the saying goes, "if you face your deepest fears, you may never have to meet them."
 In most cases, it won't be easy, but what were you expecting?